tauri-apps/cargo-mobile2/README.md

 cargo mobile update
 ```

-Note that until cargo-mobile's official release, breaking changes may be common.

 ## Usage

 To start a new project, all you need to do is make a directory with a cute name, `cd` into it, and then run this command: